codingforeveryone/READMEs/array-map.md

 ## Slightly more practical example

-One of slightly more practical examples of using `map()` method is transposing a 2 dimensionl array (swap rows and columns), which I found [here on StackOverflow](http://stackoverflow.com/questions/17428587/transposing-a-2d-array-in-javascript):
+One of the slightly more practical examples of using the `map()` method is transposing a 2-dimensional array (swapping rows and columns), which I found [here on StackOverflow](http://stackoverflow.com/questions/17428587/transposing-a-2d-array-in-javascript):

 ```javascript
 var newArray = array[0].map(function(col, i) {